shubhankar87/Latex_format/README.md

 # Latex_format
-In this repository, you will get latex codes of paper, presentation, poster and Resume or CV
+In this repository, you will get latex codes of  presentation, poster and Resume or CV

 For Windows User:
 Download the